LukasPoque/nexdoc/technical-doc.md

 A lightweight Kubernetes distribution that serves as the deployment platform for the entire NexDoc infrastructure.
 K3S provides:
 - **Full Platform Deployment** - All services deployed as Kubernetes workloads
 - **Shared Service Architecture** - Single instances of Backend, Keycloak, PostgreSQL, MinIO with application-level multi-tenancy
-- **Isolated R2R Instances** - Per-organization R2R deployments with namespace isolation
+- **Shared R2R Instance** - Single R2R deployment with application-level multi-tenancy
-- **KEDA Autoscaling** - Event-driven scaling for all services, particularly R2R instances
+- **KEDA Autoscaling** - Event-driven scaling for all services
 - **Built-in Ingress** - Traefik integration for external traffic routing
 - **Persistent Storage** - StatefulSets for databases and object storage
 - **Service Discovery** - Native Kubernetes DNS for inter-service communication